sgangaprasath/sgangaprasath.github.io/index.md

 Recently I have been interested in bio-mechanics of bipods and the kinematics of their locomotion.
 Though I am not working on it presently, hope to do so in the near future.

+You can reach me through e-mail: ganga.prasath at icts res in

 ## [](#header-2)Academic profile
 ### [](#header-3) PhD in Physics (2013-2019)
 * [International Centre for Theoretical Sciences, TIFR Bangalore.](http://www.icts.res.in)